 Participants will be recruited based on local demographics, aiming for balance in education, age, income and gender.
 Participants will receive a $100 stipend for attending the full day event and will be provided with meals.
 If municipal officials would like to participate, they should note that they are limited by state ethics laws from receiving stipends equal to or greater than $50 in value.

 To participate, visit www.berkshireplanning.org for an application.
-The following towns are being targeted for participation: Florida, Savoy, Windsor, Peru, North Adams, Adams, Cheshire, Washington, Becket, Lanesborough, New Ashford, Monroe, Rowe, Heath, Charlemont, Hawley, Buckland, Ashfield, Shelburne, Colrain and Leyden, but anyone over the age of 18 is
+The following towns are being targeted for participation: Florida, Savoy, Windsor, Peru, North Adams, Adams, Cheshire, Washington, Becket, Lanesborough, New Ashford, Monroe, Rowe, Heath, Charlemont, Hawley, Buckland, Ashfield, Shelburne, Colrain and Leyden, but anyone over the age of 18 is eligible to apply.

 Applicant names will be placed into a randomized database from which the final participant pool will be selected by the project research team.
 If you are chosen to participate, you will receive a phone call or email confirming your availability during the last week of June.